AMES Australia provides various types of accommodation support to newly arrived refugees and asylum seekers based on need.

 You can view the videos here:

 AMES Australia Accommodation Services ensures that clients are good tenants by the time they exit accommodation services.
-We ensure that clients fully understand the real estate words and the system.
+We ensure that clients fully understand real estate vocabulary and the system.
 Clients are assisted with the lodgement of all real estate documentation in timely manner.

 All clients are educated on how to be a good tenant through the Tenancy Training and Orientation Program.